HakkaiDP/HakkaiDP/README.md

 ### Back-End Developer

 Hello, I'm Antonio.
-I am a **back-end developer** in training with experience in **Java, Spring Boot, and Docker**.
+I am a **back-end developer** with experience in **Java and Spring Boot**.
 I enjoy studying the fundamentals and the "why" behind things, since _"frameworks change, but logic doesn't"_.
 I currently study at ETEC and build projects based on everything I learn, both inside and outside the classroom.

 ---